malcolmlett/malcolmlett.github.io/Worked-Examples.md

 What actually happens in order to execute a thought process from start to finish?
-This page answers that threw some detailed examples.
+This page answers that through some detailed examples.

 ## Solve "3 + 8"
 The processing of user command "3 + 8" occurs as follows: